 Sir, now I come to the subject of liquidation.
 Mr. Dhage-I am sorry he is not here-made out a point that the entire capital of Rs.
-39 crores was lost and the new capital came up to only Rs.
+89 crores was lost and the new capital came up to only Rs.
 67 crores.
-But my hon, friend being an auditor, who examines books and is able to throw light on the figures, I am unable to understand how he has come to this conclusion.
-Or can it be that being in the Opposition, he does not present the picture as it should be presented?
+But my hon, friend being an auditor, who examines books and is able to throw light on the figures, I am unable to understand how conclusion. he has come to this Or can it be that being ${ m in}$ Opposition, he does not present the picture as it should be presented?
 Or as an auditor, has he not taken full grasp of the situation?
 I really fail to understand.
-Whatever that may be, I would say that this capital of Rs.
-89 crores that has gone in liquidation is not all lost, because more than half that capital must have been returned to the shareholders.
-What is liquidation?
-Liquidation takes place when the concern cannot be run efficiently by the present managing agents.
+Whatever that may be, I would say that this capital Rs.
+89 crores that has gone in liquidation is not all lost, because more than half that capital must have been returned to the shareholders. liquidation?
+Liquidation place when the concern cannot be run efficiently by the present managing agents.
 That is number one.
 It may also happen when the concern has to be scrapped, when it is no longer profitable to run it.
-I am absolutely certain that liquidation on account of scrapping is only in respect of 25 per cent, of the cases; the remaining 75 per cent, of the concerns would have gone into another shape or form and under better persons.
+I am absolutely certain that liquidation on account of scrapping is only in respect of 25 per cent. of the cases; the remaining 75 per cent. of the concerns would have gone into another shape or form and under better persons.
 There are cases where companies have prospered on account of change in management.
-Industrial growth, therefore, has not ueen cneckmated to 'the extent suggested by the hon. auditor-Member.
+Industrial growth, therefore, has not used checkmated to the extent suggested by the hon, auditor-Member.